SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_07c556c0-0675-478c-9803-e7990afe78b6_do_not_edit_manually.md

 ??? abstract "SentinelOne Malicious Threat Detected And Mitigated Preemptively"

-    A SentinelOne agent has detected a malicious threat which has been mitigated preemptively.
+    A SentinelOne agent has detected a malicious threat which has been mitigated preemptively, defined by the action.type field's value.

     - **Effort:** advanced

 ??? abstract "SentinelOne Malicious Threat Not Mitigated"

-    A SentinelOne agent has detected a threat but did not mitigate it.
+    A SentinelOne agent has detected a threat but did not mitigate it, defined by the action.type field's value.

     - **Effort:** intermediate